Almanac okresu Praha 13, 1934

 Langhans, Public domain

-But this is part of the modern and bold marketing of the company's co-founder, Jindřich (Heinrich, Henry) Waldes.
-A trained locksmith, he started production in a simple workshop but quickly became the world market leader for gallantry goods.
+But it's all part of the modern and bold marketing strategy of the company's co-founder, Jindřich (Heinrich, Henry) Waldes.
+A trained locksmith, he started production in a simple workshop but quickly becomes the world market leader for haberdashery goods.

 Public domain, via Wikimedia Commons

 Waldes & Ko. successfully implements new marketing strategies, invents a distinctive corporate design and is also progressive in its corporate management.
-Jindřich Waldes knows how important good and trusting cooperation and the motivation of his employees are for the success of the entire company.
-In his Prague factory, which opened in 1907, he not only offers his employees a canteen, but also a library and a fitness room and builds them modern company flats.
+Jindřich Waldes knows how important good, trusting cooperation and the motivation of his employees are for the success of the entire company.
+In his Prague factory, which opens in 1907, he not only offers his employees a canteen, but also a library and a fitness room and builds them modern company flats.

 National Archives in Prague, Public domain

-In 1916, he founded the Forest and Button Museum and collected works by his artist friend František Kupka, among others.
-Kupka, a pioneer of abstract painting, also created the well-known motif of the smiling young woman with the button in her eye.
+In 1916, he establishes the Waldes Museum, also known as the Button Museum and collect, among others, works by his artist friend František Kupka.
+Kupka, a pioneer of abstract painting, also creates the well-known motif of the smiling young woman with a button in her eye.

 The Waldes company in Dresden, managed by Sigmund Waldes